anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

 CAPA infers the number, $K$, and locations $(s_1,e_1),...,(s_K,e_K)$ of collective anomalies as well as the set $O$ of point anomalies by maximising the penalised saving function

 with respect to $(s_1,e_1),...,(s_K,e_K)$ and $K$, subject to constraints on the maximum and minimum lengths of anomalies (see \cite{2018arXiv180601947F} for details).
 Here the saving statistic, $S(s,e)$, of a putative anomaly with start point, $s$, and end point, $e$, corresponds to the improvement in model fit obtained by modelling the data in segment $(s,e)$ as a collective anomaly.
 Given this improvement will always be non-negative a penalty, $\beta(e_i-s_i+1)$, potentially depending on the length of the putative anomaly is used to prevent false positives being flagged.
-The choice of the penalty is model dependent, and discussed in the following subsections.
+The choice of the penalty is model dependent, and discussed in the following sections.
 Similarly, $S'(x_t)$ and $\beta'$ denote the improvement in model fit by assuming observation, $x_{t}$, is a point anomaly.

+CAPA makes some important independence assumptions, and also assumes that the mean and variance of the non-anomalous data is constant.
+As we see below, it can successfully be applied to situations where these assumptions do not hold.
+There are two approaches to do so.
+First we can transform the data so that the assumptions are more reasonable -- this could be to remove the effect of common factors that induce dependence across components or applying a filter to remove auto-correlation from the noise.
+Alternatively we can inflate the default penalties so that we still have good properties if there are no collective anomalies.
+We give an example of this latter approach for the machine temperature data set below.

 CAPA maximises the penalised saving in (\ref{eq:Saving}) using an optimal partitioning algorithm \citep{2005ISPL-short}.
 By default, the runtime of CAPA family algorithms scales quadratically in the number of observations.
 In practice, the computational complexity can be reduced by applying a pruning technique developed by \citet{killick-jasa} that is used in the \pkg{changepoint} package \citep{killick-jss}.
 It is particularly effective when a large number of anomalies is present -- leading to a linear relationship between runtime and data size when the number of anomalies is proportional to the size of the data.
 Another way to reduce the runtime is to impose a maximum length, $m$, for anomalies, the runtime then scaling linearly in both the number of observations and $m$.
-Crucially the maximum segment length allows CAPA to be run fully online.

-The \pkg{anomaly} package contains methods for univariate and multivariate CAPA, both offline and online, which are introduced in the following subsections.